global-asp/asp-source/en/0052_simbegwire.md

 Simbegwire's father left the house and went in the direction of the stream.
-He continued to his sister's village to find out if she has seen
+He continued to his sister's village to find out if she had seen
 Simbegwire.

 ##